Great Smoky Mountains: Fauna

-Other mammals in the Great Smokies include the white-tailed deer, the population of which drastically expanded with the creation of the national park.
-The bobcat is the range's only remaining wild cat species, although sightings of cougars, which once thrived in the area, are still occasionally reported.
-The coyote is not believed to be native to the range, but has moved into the area in recent years and is treated as a native species.
-Wolf packs do not roam this region due to extirpation.
-They modernly reside in Alaska, portions of the Great Lakes region, all northwestern American states and Canada.
+Other mammals include the white-tailed deer, the population of which drastically expanded with the creation of the national park.
+The bobcat is the only remaining wild cat species, although sightings of cougars, which once thrived in the area, are still occasionally reported.
+The coyote is not believed to be native to the range but has moved into the area in recent years and is treated as a native species.
 Two species of fox (red fox and the gray fox) are found within the Smokies, with red foxes being documented at all elevations.

-European boar, introduced as game animals in the early 20th century, thrive in Southern Appalachia but are considered a nuisance due to their tendency to root up and destroy plants.
+European boar, introduced as game animals in the early 20th century, thrive in southern Appalachia but are considered a nuisance because of their tendency to root up and destroy plants.
 The boars are seen as taking food resources away from bears as well, and the park service has sponsored a program that pays individuals to hunt and kill boars and leave their bodies in locations frequented by bears.

-The Smokies are home to over two dozen species of rodents, including the endangered northern flying squirrel, and 10 species of bats, including the endangered Indiana bat.
-The National Park Service has successfully reintroduced river otters and elk into the Great Smokies.
+The Smokies are home to over two dozen species of rodents, including the endangered northern flying squirrel and 10 species of bats, including the endangered Indiana bat.
+The National Park Service has successfully reintroduced river otters and elk.
 An attempt to reintroduce the red wolf in the early 1990s ultimately failed.
 These wolves were removed from the park and relocated to the Alligator River National Wildlife Refuge in North Carolina.

 The Smokies are home to a diverse bird population due to the presence of multiple forest types.
-Species that thrive in southern hardwood forests, such as the red-eyed vireo, wood thrush, wild turkey, northern parula, ruby-throated hummingbird, and tufted titmouse, are found throughout the range's lower elevations and cove hardwood forests.
-Species more typical of cooler climates, such as the raven, winter wren, black-capped chickadee, yellow-bellied sapsucker, dark-eyed junco, and Blackburnian, chestnut-sided, and Canada warblers, are found in the range's spruce-fir and northern hardwood zones.
+Species that thrive in southern hardwood forests, such as the red-eyed vireo, wood thrush, wild turkey, northern parula, ruby-throated hummingbird, and tufted titmouse, are found throughout the lower elevations and cove hardwood forests.
+Species more typical of cooler climates, such as the raven, winter wren, black-capped chickadee, yellow-bellied sapsucker, dark-eyed junco, and Blackburnian, chestnut-sided, and Canada warblers, are found in the spruce-fir and northern hardwood zones.